breelock/Wurst7/README.md

 ![Wurst Client logo](/src/main/resources/assets/wurst/wurst_128.png)

 The client version is designed for playing Skywars/Bedwars.
 But of course, you can use this client for more than just that.
-The Wurst was tested on the server “mc.dexland.org” in Skywars mode.
+The Wurst was tested on the server “mc.dexland.org” in Skywars mode with my legit zxc config.
 1150 games were played, and during that time, I never received a ban.

 - **Download:** [https://github.com/breelock/Wurst7/releases](https://github.com/breelock/Wurst7/releases)